 ProtModel framework

-The evolutionary framework ProtModel estimates the best-fitting substitution model for a given protein MSA through four main steps: (1) specification of input information including the prior distribution for the substitution rate, (2) simulation of protein sequences evolution upon different substitution models, (3) computation of SS and (4) estimation of the best-fitting substitution model using ABC approach (Figure 1).
+The evolutionary framework ProtModel estimates the best-fitting substitution model for a given protein MSA through four main steps: (1) specification of input information including the prior distribution of the substitution rate, (2) simulation of protein sequences evolution upon different substitution models, (3) computation of SS and (4) estimation of the best-fitting substitution model using ABC approach (Figure 1).
 Details about these steps are provided below.

-Before implement the ABC approach the user must take some decisions related with the evolutionary and demographic parameters of the simulations (e.g., the population size or prior distribution of the substitution rate), and some nuisance parameters (e.g., amino acid frequencies, heterogeneity in the substitution rate across sites and proportion of invariable sites) that can influence the accuracy of the simulations (Table S1; Supplementary Data).
-The applied prior distributions should be wide enough to increase the probability of include parameter values similar to the true value (Beaumont 2010).
+Before implement the ABC approach the user must take some decisions related with the evolutionary and demographic parameters of the simulations (e.g., the population size or prior distribution of the substitution rate), and some nuisance parameters (e.g., amino acid frequencies, heterogeneity in the substitution rate across sites and proportion of invariable sites) that can influence the accuracy of the simulations (Table S1, Supplementary Data).
+The applied prior distributions should be wide to increase the probability of include parameter values similar to the true value (Beaumont 2010).
 Next, the user needs to specify the substitution models of protein evolution that will be evaluated (Table S1).
-We strongly recommend to select Fitness and Neutral SCS models and the empirical substitution model that best fits with the data, which can be identified using frameworks such as ProtTest, ModelTest or ModelGenerator (Darriba et al. 2011, 2020; Keane et al. 2006).
-Finally, regarding the ABC estimation the user has to take some decisions such as the tolerance (retained simulations that show SS closer to the observed SS), the ABC method (i.e., rejection, multiple linear regression or neural networks based [rejection, mnlogistic or neuralnet, respectively]) (Beaumont et al. 2002) or the number of iterations (the number of simulations that are considered as pseudo-observed data) (Table S1).
+We strongly recommend to include Fitness and Neutral SCS models, and the empirical substitution model that best fits with the data.
+The later can be identified using frameworks such as ProtTest, ModelTest or ModelGenerator (Darriba et al. 2011, 2020; Keane et al. 2006).
+Finally, regarding the ABC estimation the user has to take some decisions, such as the tolerance (retained simulations that show SS closer to the observed SS), the ABC method (i.e., rejection, multiple linear regression or neural networks based [rejection, mnlogistic or neuralnet, respectively]) (Beaumont et al. 2002) or the number of iterations (the number of simulations that are considered as pseudo-observed data) (Table S1).
 Check framework documentation to more information for parameters specification.

 The simulations of protein MSA are performed with a version of ProteinEvolver simulator (Arenas et al. 2013) adapted to ABC (Arenas 2021).
 It consists in two main steps: (i) firstly, it simulates the evolutionary history of the protein MSA with the coalescent method (Kingman 1982) and, (ii) then it simulates the evolution of the protein sequence upon the previously simulated evolutionary histories under the specified substitution model of protein evolution.
 Coalescent method allows rapid simulations (Arenas, 2012), but SCS models simulations require a lot of time.
 Conveniently, the simulations can run in parallel on multicore computers or clusters.

-ProtModel uses 7 SS to sum up the evolutionary information from the observed protein MSA and from the protein sequence simulated under every substitution model (Table S2; Supplementary Data).
+ProtModel uses 7 SS summarizing the evolutionary information from the observed protein MSA and from the protein sequences simulated under every substitution model (Table S2, Supplementary Data).
 In general, they either explore the stability of the individual sequences of the MSA or the physicochemical properties of the replacements of the amino acids.
 To explore the stability, we include the mean and the standard deviation of the Gibbs free energy difference between folded and unfolded states (G kcal/mol) calculated with DeltaGREM software (Arenas et al. 2017) (Table S2).
-Regarding the amino acid replacements, we incorporate the number of segregating sites and the mean, standard deviation, skewness and kurtosis of Grantham physicochemical distance (Grantham 1974) between protein sites (Table S2).
+Regarding the amino acid replacements and their physicochemical properties, we incorporate the number of segregating sites and the mean, standard deviation, skewness and kurtosis of Grantham physicochemical distance (Grantham 1974) between protein sites (Table S2).
 It is a measure that assesses the difference between replaced amino acids depending on their composition, polarity and molecular volume properties.